What you should know

 If you have a complaint about discrimination or sexual harassment, you can call the BC Human Rights Tribunal at 604-775-2000 in the Lower Mainland or 1-888-440-8844 elsewhere in BC.

 You can appeal most government decisions, such as a decision to deny benefits.
 An advocate can help you with challenging a government decision, including with the paperwork involved.
-PovNet has a Find an Advocate Map at povnet.org.
+PovNet has a Find an Advocate tool.
 Clicklaw’s HelpMap lists dozens of legal advocates in BC.

 At student legal clinics in the Lower Mainland and Victoria, law students help people who cannot afford a lawyer.
 In Victoria, call 250-385-1221 or visit uvic.ca/law/about/centre.
 In the Lower Mainland, call 604-822-5791 or visit lslap.bc.ca.

 The Employment Standards Branch is the provincial government office that administers the BC law that sets minimum standards for workers.
-The Branch website includes fact sheets on farm labour contractors and farm workers, in several languages other than English.
-You can also call the Branch’s Agricultural Compliance Hotline at 604-513-4604.
+The branch website includes information on farm workers and farm labour contractors.
+You can also call the branch’s Agricultural Compliance Hotline at 604-513-4604.

 This information applies to British Columbia, Canada